-We will be using Canvas, an open source Learning Management System at NJIT, for the posting of projects and class resources and other class announcements are postings.
-Students having questions on projects, etc., may contact Dr. Markson directly at crm23@njit.edu or, if the answer would benefit the class, post the question in the appropriate forum within Canvas.
+We will be using Canvas, an open-source Learning Management System at NJIT, for the posting of projects and class resources and other class announcements are postings.
+Students having questions on projects, etc., may contact Mark Chiusano directly at chiusano@njit.edu or, if the answer would benefit the class, post the question in the appropriate forum within Canvas.
 Students are obligated to log into Canvas on a near-daily basis, and to keep current.
 DO NOT use the Canvas Message feature.
 It does not give your name or class section.
 I cannot respond to these messages.
 Email me instead.